|Photo from Naturalization Documents, 1939|

-Mildred Burk, Harold Burk, Miriam Burk, Sidney Burk
+Mildred Burk, Harold Burk (my Dad), Miriam Burk, Sidney Burk

-Did Isaac come to North America with siblings?
-What became of his brother(s) or sister(s) and his parents?
-How did he get from his homeland of Lithuania to the port of Liverpool, where he boarded the S.S.
-Lake Erie for passage to Canada?
+What became of his siblings and his parents?
+How did he get from his homeland of Lithuania to Manchester, England?

 - When Henrietta met Isaac, 1905 (they're in the same apartment in the NY Census, but he's a boarder, his possible brother Meyer Burke [sic] is a boarder, and Henrietta is the daughter of the household head, Meyer Mahler)

 - Isaac was born in the Pale (and probably his brother Abraham, brother Myer, and sister Nellie or Nella)

 - Why Isaac sailed to New Brunswick (and never set foot on a seafaring vessel again)

 - October 7, 1943 - Newly found photo of Isaac walking arm-in-arm with his wife and family on the day before he died

 - Isaac and Henrietta pose together for a photo in the countryside

 - Birk or Birck? (summary of Isaac's surname and his possible hometown Gorsk, in Kovno)

 - The world when Isaac married Henrietta in 1906 (a quick time-travel view of major world/national/local events that were the backdrop for my grandparents' lives at this time)